-We started looking at all the things to do in Cyprus for families and it check all our boxes.
+We started looking at all the things to do in Cyprus with kids and it checked all our boxes.
 Beautiful Cyprus hotels on the beach with kids clubs, entertainment, and pools with watersides, we knew it was going to be fun and relaxing for all of us.

 As I mentioned, we wanted to make sure it would be an easy trip, so we made sure to find the best places to stay in Cyprus for families, as well as the best things to do in Cyprus with kids.
 So without further ado here is our Cyprus travel guide!

 We started our trip in Paphos.
 There are super affordable flights to Paphos and our hotel was only a short 15 minute drive away.

 If you’ve got a super fussy kid, or just want to really minimise transit time, this might be the best place to go in Cyprus with kids.
 The airport is so close to the city, and the airport is very small.

 It took almost no time to make our way through customs and out of the airport.
 Check out ticket prices here!

 Many of the Cyprus historical sites are located in Paphos, although we didn’t visit most of them, anticipating that ruins wouldn’t peak our 2.5 year old daughter’s interest.
 Nonetheless, we found quite a lot of things to do in Paphos with kids!